 Our Counsellor is based in the Australian Embassy and Mission to the European Union in Brussels and in the Australian Embassy in Paris.

 Australia’s relationship with Europe is deep-rooted, vast and profound.
-The European Union and its Member States are Australia’s largest science and innovation collaboration partner.
+The European Union (EU) is Australia's:

-Our Counsellor is based in the Australia High Commission in New Delhi.
+Our Counsellor will be based in the Australia High Commission in New Delhi from September 2021.